 We often see the line "low hours", or "barely used" when searching for used boats.
 Is this a good thing?
-Great used boats are hard to find in Ontario.
+Great used boats are hard to find anywhere and just as tough in Ontario.
 Their scarcity makes it more challenging to be selective, and can move you towards deciding on a boat that is "right now" vs. "right for us".
-An average boater in Eastern Ontario will use thier boat for 20-50 hours per season.
+An average boater in Eastern Ontario will use their boat for 20-50 hours per season.
 However, the range can be from 5 - 200 hours annually.

 However, like any "facts", this one does have some conditions and exceptions that make engine hours a bit of a paradox:

 - Not all hours are equal.
 You can take a boat/engine that has been used gently for 400 hours, and stack it up against the identical package that has only 325 hours but has been used in a harsh environment, with an aggressive operator.
 The former boat with 800 hours may be in far better condition, with fewer long term maintenance issues and actually last years longer.